 Four days later, with no arrests and a city on edge, an anonymous e-mail arrives in Aidan’s inbox.
 Attached is the photograph of an attractive young white woman, along with a chilling message: “This is Paige Roderick.
 She’s the one responsible.”

 An astonishing debut novel, American Subversive is a “genuinely thrilling thriller” (NewYorker.com) as well as “an exploration of what motivates radicalism in an age of disillusion” (The New York Times Book Review).

-David Goodwillie is the author of the novel American Subversive, a New York Times Notable Book of 2010, and the acclaimed memoir Seemed Like a Good Idea at the Time.
-He has also played professional baseball, worked as a private investigator, and was an expert at Sotheby's auction house.
-A graduate of Kenyon College, he lives in New York City.
+David Goodwillie is the author of the novel American Subversive, a New York Times Notable Book of the Year, and the memoir Seemed Like a Good Idea at the Time.
+Goodwillie has written for the New York Times, New York magazine, and Newsweek, among other publications.
+He has also been drafted to play professional baseball, worked as a private investigator, and was an expert at Sotheby’s auction house.
+A graduate of Kenyon College, he lives in Brooklyn.

 “A rare novel that gets the moment even as we’re living it… A fast-paced, engaging novel of pop-culture and big ideas, authentically subversive, and thoroughly American.”—The Daily Beast